George III Dadiani: Last years

 For a few years, peace reigned in Mingrelia, but, c.
-1580, Giorgi Dadiani's uncle Batulia, the lord of Sajavakho, whom the Mingrelian ruler had earlier humiliated by taking his wife, plotted a revolt.
+1580, George Dadiani's uncle Batulia, the lord of Sajavakho, whom the Mingrelian ruler had earlier humiliated by taking his wife, plotted a revolt.
 Dadiani mobilized his loyal forces in time; Batulia had to flee to Guria.
 In exchange of capturing the rebel, Gurieli took Sajavkho for himself and then allowed Dadiani's agents to kill Batulia in a prison in Ozurgeti.

-Close to the end of his reign, in 1581, Giorgi Dadiani, together with Gurieli, accompanied the king of Imereti, who, at the order of the Ottoman sultan, made a raid in eastern Georgia, in Inner Kartli.
+Close to the end of his reign, in 1581, George Dadiani, together with Gurieli, accompanied the king of Imereti, who, at the order of the Ottoman sultan, made a raid in eastern Georgia, in Inner Kartli.
 They found the locals in flight, burned down the emptied villages, and returned with no losses.

-After Giorgi Dadiani died in 1582, the princely throne was taken over by his brother Mamia IV Dadiani, who induced Gurieli to capture and incarcerate his underage nephew Levan and then used the boy's death in a defenestration accident as a pretext to attack Guria.
+After George Dadiani died in 1582, the princely throne was taken over by his brother Mamia IV Dadiani, who induced Gurieli to capture and incarcerate his underage nephew Levan and then used the boy's death in a defenestration accident as a pretext to attack Guria.

 Family

-Giorgi III Dadiani was married three times.
+George III Dadiani was married three times.
 His first wife was Rodam, a daughter of Rostom Gurieli, Prince of Guria, whom he divorced in 1564 and took the wife of his own uncle Batulia, a Circassian princess.
-His third wife was Tamar, from the Abkhazian princely dynasty of Shervashidze, a sister-in-law of George II of Imereti.
-Giorgi had the only son Levan (1577–1582).
-He might also had a daughter, Ana, who was married to Giorgi Lipartiani, lord of Salipartiano.
+His third wife was Tamar, from the Abkhazian princely house of Sharvashidze, a sister-in-law of George II of Imereti.
+George had the only son Levan (1577–1582).
+He might also had a daughter, Ana, who was married to George Lipartiani, lord of Salipartiano.